mariatimbus/LinkBeam---test/README.md

 1. Open the LinkBeam app on a Chrome for Android device that supports Web NFC.
 2. Tap **Start writing** and grant NFC permission when prompted.
 3. Hold a blank NTAG215/NTAG216 (or other NDEF-compatible) tag to the back of your phone until the vibration confirms the write.
-4. Test the tag by tapping it with another NFC-enabled phone—the browser should immediately open `https://linktr.ee/qrobotics`.
+4. Test the tag by tapping it with another NFC-enabled phone—the browser should immediately open `https://linktr.ee/mariatimbus`.

 > ℹ️ Web NFC currently works on Android phones in Chrome 89+. iOS browsers do not support Web NFC writing yet.
 For iPhones, consider writing the tag from an Android device and then sharing it with everyone.

-## Installing LinkBeam on your phone
+## Install LinkBeam on your devices

-You can add the app to your home screen for a native-like experience:

-- **Android (Chrome)**
+### Android phone (Chrome)
-  1. Open the development or deployed LinkBeam URL in Chrome.
+1. Open your deployed or local LinkBeam URL in Chrome on Android.
-  2. Tap the ⋮ menu and choose **Add to Home screen**.
+2. Tap the ⋮ menu in the top-right corner and choose **Add to Home screen**.
-  3. Confirm the name “LinkBeam” and tap **Add**.
+3. Confirm the name “LinkBeam” (or customize it) and tap **Add** → **Add to Home screen**.
-  4. Launch LinkBeam from your home screen and program tags whenever you need.
+4. Launch LinkBeam from your home screen.
+Make sure NFC is enabled in **Settings → Connected devices → Connection preferences → NFC** before writing a tag.

-- **iPhone (Safari)**
+### iPhone (Safari)
-  1. Open the LinkBeam URL in Safari.
+1. Open the LinkBeam URL in Safari on your iPhone.
 2. Tap the share icon and select **Add to Home Screen**.
 3. Tap **Add** to install the shortcut.
-  4. Although iPhones cannot write tags via Web NFC yet, you can still copy and share the Linktree URL or scan tags written elsewhere.
+4. iPhones cannot write NFC tags via Web NFC yet, but you can still copy the Linktree link, scan tags written on Android, and share the page instantly.

+### Laptop or desktop
+1. Clone or download this repository onto your computer.
+2. Run `npm install` followed by `npm run dev` to start the development server locally.
+3. Open the printed local URL (for example `http://localhost:5173`) in your browser to use LinkBeam.
+4. When you are ready to ship, run `npm run build` and deploy the contents of the generated `dist/` folder to any static hosting provider.

 ## Project Structure